DanLavine/willow/README.md

 1. Clients can query for any Items in a Queue that match particular Key + Value pairs

 To do this, there are 3 components:
-* Willow - Message Queue that process any Items and checks the Limiter to know when an item can be processed
+* Willow - Queue that process any Items and checks the Limiter to know when an item can be processed
 * Limiter - Enforces rules for any Key + Value Pair combinations that can be running at once
 * Locker - Service that the Limiter relies on to ensure that competing resources for the same Key + Values do not race each other